Egyptian ship Charkieh: History

 On her return, she was engaged on the Alexandria to Constantinople route.
 During the Russo-Turkish War of 1877–1878, she was briefly used as a troopship for Ottoman forces.
 In 1879, she was laid-up after her boilers failed and was refitted with new boilers and compound engines of 1,500 ihp in Alexandria by James Jack & Co., completed in September 1881 at a cost of £10,500.
 At some point, Charkieh was fitted with an experimental six-bladed propeller.
 Coal consumption was cut by 0.85 LT per day for a loss of 0.04 kn in speed.

-By 1900, Charkieh had been sold to the Khedivial Mail Steamship and Graving Dock Co.
-Ltd, London.
+In 1898, Charkieh was sold to the Khedivial Mail Steamship and Graving Dock Co.
+Ltd., London.
 She was allocated the United Kingdom Official Number 52687.
 Charkieh was wrecked on 22 September 1900, in Karystos Bay, en route to Piraeus, Greece from Alexandria during a gale.
 A total of 18 passengers and 21 crew were lost, 60 were rescued.